Motion of no confidence: Canada

 Two Canadian territories, the Northwest Territories and Nunavut, operate as a consensus government system in which the premier is chosen by the members of the nonpartisan legislature.
 If a vote of no confidence against the incumbent government passes, the premier and the cabinet are removed from office, and the legislature elects a new premier.
 In a consensus government, confidence motions may be directed against any individual ministers holding office as they are also nominated by members of the legislature.

+Czech Republic

+The Constitution of the Czech Republic provides for a government responsible to the Chamber of Deputies (the lower chamber of the Czech parliament).
+Any new government, appointed after the demise of previous one, must—no more than 30 days after being appointed by the president of the republic—request a motion of confidence vote from the Chamber of Deputies.
+The motion of confidence is passed if more deputies vote for the government than against it.
+Otherwise, the government must resign and the president can appoint a new government.
+If this government also fails to gain confidence, then the President of the republic must appoint a prime minister proposed by the president of the Chamber of Deputies.
+If this government still fails to gain confidence of the Chamber, then the president of the republic may choose either to again appoint a prime minister of his choice (the government still need to pass motion of confidence) or to order the dissolution of the Chamber of Deputies and set new elections.

+The government can at any time ask the Chamber of Deputies for a vote of confidence.
+The government can also connect voting on a government-sponsored bill with a request for a vote of confidence.
+If the bill fails to pass in Chamber of Deputies it is equivalent to a lost vote of confidence.
+In this case, the Chamber has to vote on the proposed bill within three months of its submission (otherwise the president of the republic can dissolve it).

+The Chamber of Deputies may itself start debate on a vote of no confidence in the government, but only if it has been submitted in writing by at least fifty Deputies.
+To adopt the resolution, an absolute majority of all Deputies have to vote against the government.

 Denmark

-Paragraph 15 of the Danish Constitution states that "A Minister shall not remain in office after the Folketing has passed a vote of no confidence in him." and that "When the Folketing passes a vote of no confidence in the Prime Minister, he shall ask for the dismissal of the Ministry unless writs are to be issued for a general election."
+Paragraph 15 of the Danish Constitution states that "A Minister shall not remain in office after the Folketing has passed a vote of no confidence in him" and that "When the Folketing passes a vote of no confidence in the Prime Minister, he shall ask for the dismissal of the Ministry unless writs are to be issued for a general election."
 The vote requires a simple majority.

 Votes of no confidence against the government are rare in Denmark, only occurring in 1909, 1947 and 1975.
 Generally the government will resign or call for an election before a vote of no confidence.